amplication/docs/docs/how-to/deploy-kubernetes.md

 When in the overview of the to be deployed service, navigate to the plugins part of the service configuration.
 Here the `Github Actions` plugin can be found in between various other plugins.
 Press the `Install` button, this should introduce pending changes and the option to press a `Settings` button, press this to be able to configure the plugin further.

 The setting `registry` determines the workflow base that is used.
-When it is left empty, the default workflow is used - this workflow only includes steps for building and testing the service.
+When it is left empty, the default workflow, that only includes steps for building and testing the service, is used.

 ```json title="github-actions-plugin/settings" showLineNumbers
 {